flash-oss/medici/README.md

   - Added `maxAccountPath`.
 You can set the maximum amount of account paths via the second parameter of Book.
 This can improve the performance of `.balance()` and `.ledger()` calls as it will then use the accounts attribute of the transactions as a filter.
   - Added validation for `name` of Book, `maxAccountPath` and `precision`.
 A `name` has to be not an empty string or a string containing only whitespaces. `precision` has to be an integer bigger or equal 0. `maxAccountPath` has to be an integer bigger or equal 0.
   - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.
   - Added prototype-pollution protection when creating entries.
 Reserved words like `__proto__` can not be used as properties of a Transaction or a Journal or their meta-Field as they will get silently filtered.
+  - When calling `book.void()` the provided `journal_id` has to belong to the `book`.
+If the journal does not exist within the book, medici will throw a `JournalNotFoundError`.
+In medici < 5 you could theoretically void a `journal` of another `book`.

 - **v4.0.0**